carlospsvieira/carlospsvieira/README.md

 Hey!
 My name is Carlos Vieira
 ==============================

- <p>:mortar_board: &nbsp; Software Developer Student at Trybe (Institute of Technology, Brazil). </p>
+ <p>:mortar_board: &nbsp; Software Development Student at Trybe (Institute of Technology, Brazil). </p>
  <p> :construction_worker: &nbsp; I've worked on personal and school projects with React and other front-end technologies for the past 6 months. </p>
  <p> :books: :wrench: &nbsp; I'm currently learning back-end development and have just finished a full-stack project with Express.js and MongoDB. </p>
  <p> 🥇 &nbsp; Earned a React.js Skill Assessment Badge from <a href="https://www.linkedin.com/in/carlospsvieira" target="_blank" rel="noreferrer">LinkedIn</a>.</p></p>
- <p> :phone:  &nbsp; Worked in the telecom industry in Canada 🇨🇦 as a sales consultant before I found out my passion for programming. </p>
+ <p> :phone: :canada: &nbsp; Worked in the telecom industry in Canada as a sales consultant before I found out my passion for programming. </p>
  <p> 🎵 &nbsp; I enjoy playing music with friends at a local studio in my free time. </p>